Greening Congregation Partners

 Richmond Beach Congregational United Church of Christ, Shoreline, WA

 Richmond Beach UCC added an important phrase to their Congregational Covenant as a Community of Faith, "We strive to live in harmony with nature, respecting and honoring the gifts of God's creation."
-Because of this growing commitment, they have chosen to carry out several activities that make their congregation green.
-They have brought creation care as a theme into their worship services.
-They have implemented recycling and developed an education plan for all facility users.
-They reduce the use of excess paper and books in their children's education program.
-Every November, they hold a Gentle Giving Fair focusing on Fair Trade and environmentally-friendly gifts for the holidays.
-Additionally, they publish a quarterly newsletter, One World, to give congregants earth-friendly tips and ideas.
+Because of this growing commitment, they have brought creation care as a theme into their worship services, implemented recycling, and reduced the use of excess paper and books in their children's education program.
+The congregation also holds an annual Gentle Giving Fair focusing on Fair Trade and environmentally-friendly gifts for the holidays.
+In addition to publishing a quarterly newsletter, One World, to give congregants earth-friendly tips and ideas, the green team alerts congregants to Earth Ministry legislative priorities and encourages members to utilize the legislative hotlines frequently!
 Read more about Richmond Beach UCC

 St. Andrew's Episcopal Church, Port Angeles, WA